r002/reactjs.org/README.md

 ## Unresolved issues with modifying the docs to be 100% hooks

-### Context update functions are awkward

-Not sure what the best practice is for [context updating](content/docs/context.md#updating-context-from-a-nested-component).
-The old way required putting the context update function in the app state, but this is a lot more verbose with hooks, and requires two providers to avoid the rendering issue mentioned in [the caveats section](content/docs/context.md#caveats).

 ### Error boundaries are not currently possible using hooks

 As such, for now the sidebar link to [the error boundaries page](content/docs/error-boundaries.md) has been removed.